Ten Frequently Asked LSRP Questions

 Motor fuel tanks (gasoline, diesel, even waste oil and kerosene) at commercial sites require the retention of an LSRP.

-1. I had a spill to soils at my place of business, do I need an LSRP?
+5. I had a spill that impacted soils at my place of business, do I need an LSRP?

 Commercial spills require the retention of an LSRP.